-In previous Modules (especially 2 and 3), the long history of colonialism and its many effects on Indigenous people of the Americas has been discussed.
+Previous Modules highlighted the long history of colonialism and its many effects on Indigenous people of the Americas.
 This week, the focus will be on the challenges posed by contemporary development models centered on resource extraction, with particular attention to how they affect Indigenous rights.
 How has mining and oil extraction shape the territories and wellbeing of Indigenous peoples?
 In what ways have Indigenous social movements informed wider struggles to protect the environment?
-The classes this week will explore the tension between indigenous worldviews and extractive industries through Latin American cases.
-We will understand the resilience but also the vulnerability of indigenous organizations as well as the ability of politicians and states to co-opt indigenous and environmental discourses.
-On Friday we will meet Ecudorian Kleber Naula, who is Kichwa, to view some of his photographic archive of community history since the 1950s.
+We explore the tension between indigenous worldviews and extractive industries through Latin American cases.
+We will come to understand the resilience but also the vulnerability of Indigenous organizations as well as the ability of politicians and states to co-opt Indigenous and environmental discourses.